Do you have a question? We have the answer.

 IF I HAVE DRUG INFORMATION, HOW DO I PROVIDE IT TO AN OFFICER?

-You can contact the Police District and ask to speak with an officer.
+You can contact the Police Department and ask to speak with an officer.
 If an officer is available, they can take your information at that time.
-If an officer is not available, leave your name and phone number to be contacted at, with the dispatcher and they will forward it to the next available officer.
+If an officer is not available, leave your name and phone number to be contacted at, and an officer will return your call.

 WHAT IS THE MOST COMMON WAY TO DETECT A METHAMPHETAMINE LAB?